jackyzha0/quartz/content/notes/20-texture-mapping.md

 - Often the surface of an object is viewed only from a distance
 - We can ‘paint’ the detail on the object instead of increasing the complexity of the object

+> [!INFO] dont need to model everything, can get small details just from textures.
+> details takes a long time and is expensive to model
+> can put normal maps into a texture also. simulate geometric changes with a texture
+> reflections using a skybox and apllyting the texture
+> transparent texures to simulate transparent things (duh)
+>

 TEXTURING Simulation of different material properties:
 - Color
 - Reflection